Residential Support Worker in East/West Sussex & Surrey

 Sponsorship through the Level 3 Diploma, Residential Childcare, England qualification, worth of £1000!

 Purpose of the role

-To assist the Registered Care Manager in the management of the home in all aspects appropriate to the Statement of Purpose for the home.
+- To assist the Care Manager in the proper management of the home in all aspects appropriate to the Statement of Purpose of the home.

-To provide a caring and supportive environment for young people which respects and affirm their racial, cultural and religious identity and lifestyle.
+- To provide a caring and supportive environment for young people which respects and affirms their racial, cultural and religious identity and lifestyle.

-To assist in returning them to their families or enable them to move on to alternative careers or independence at the appropriate stage in their lives.
+- To assist in returning young people to their families or enable them to move on to alternative cares or independence at the appropriate stage in their lives.

 Duties and Responsibilities

 - To safeguard and promote the welfare of young people.

 - To act as a Key Worker to an individual young person.